DHTMLX/docs-todolist/docs/api/rest_api/routes/Delete_routes/Delete_tasks.md

 ---
-sidebar_label: Delete /tasks
+sidebar_label: DELETE /tasks
-title: Delete /tasks
+title: DELETE /tasks
-description: You can learn about the Delete /tasks route in the documentation of the DHTMLX JavaScript To Do List library.
+description: You can learn about the DELETE /tasks route in the documentation of the DHTMLX JavaScript To Do List library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

-# Delete /tasks
+# DELETE /tasks

 ### Description